8 Things to Know About the iPhone 6s iOS 13.7 Update

 iOS 13.5.1 has replaced iOS 13.5 as the most up-to-date version of iOS 13 and most iPhone 6s and iPhone 6s Plus users should download the new firmware today or at some point in the near future.

-The iOS 13.4.1 update is a point release for iPhone and it brings a short list of bug fixes for lingering iOS 13 issues.
+The iOS 13.5.1 update is a point release which means it brings a very short list of changes to the iPhone 6s and iPhone 6s Plus.

 While most people should download the software, some of you might want to hang around on iOS 13.6.1, iOS 13.6, iOS 13.5.1, iOS 13.5, iOS 13.4.1, iOS 13.4, iOS 13.3.1, iOS 13.3, iOS 13.2.3, iOS 13.2.2, iOS 13.2, iOS 13.1.3, iOS 13.1.2, iOS 13.1.1, iOS 13.1, iOS 13.0, or iOS 12 for a little while longer.